Skip to content

 Mid-distribution quantiles:

-Instead of standard quantile estimators, use mid-distribution quantiles which handle ties correctly:
+Instead of standard quantile estimators, use mid-distribution quantiles which handle ties correctly.
+See the Implementation Guide.

 Work in ticks internally:

-In discrete mode, implementations SHOULD perform computations in ticks (timer’s native unit):
+In discrete mode, implementations SHOULD perform computations in ticks (timer’s native unit) and convert to nanoseconds only for display.

 Gaussian approximation caveat:

 The Gaussian likelihood is a rougher approximation with discrete data.
-Implementations MUST report a quality issue about discrete timer mode and frame probabilities as “approximate under Gaussianized model.”
+Implementations MUST report a quality issue about discrete timer mode.

 Null calibration test (normative requirement):